Why You Should Eat Well on the Plane

 Special Needs Eating

 Many airlines provide for various special needs diets like vegetarian, halal, no gluten/dairy/wheat (which Qantas manifestly fails at) so be aware of that when booking.
-If you are not vegetarian, you might benefit from asking for a high-protein meal which should limit processed carbohydrates and ramp up the meat and vegies.

 The thing is, there is not going to be any perfect meal for you on your trip if you are picky at all, which is why it makes sense to pack your own food to augment what you are served.